Multi Family Real Estate Investing Tips

 2. How do the numbers pencil out?

-At the end of the day, owning multi family real estate is like owning a small business (or a large business, if your portfolio becomes substantial!).
+At the end of the day, owning multi family real estate is like owning a business.

-If you’re conservative with your estimating and the numbers still pencil out, then any net revenue beyond that is just greater upside.
+If you’re careful with your estimations and the numbers still pencil out, then any net revenue beyond that is just greater upside.